Spinal Stenosis — healthy tips to prevent narrowing of the spine

 While spinal stenosis can be caused by many things, including other spine conditions, the most common cause of spinal stenosis is the natural aging process.
-Like many age-related spine conditions, spinal stenosis can occur as a result of changes to your spine over time, due to normal wear and tear.
-As you age, your spine may suffer normal degeneration, causing small components like the soft tissue in between vertebrae and the disc in your spine to weaken and change shape.
-Discs may begin to bulge or herniate, causing them to expand beyond their normal size.
-This expansion of a disc beyond its normal parameter can cause a decrease in space between the spinal canal and the spinal cord.
+Like many age-related spine conditions, spinal stenosis can occur as a result of changes to your spine over time and normal wear and tear.
+As you age, your spine undergoes degeneration, causing the moving parts of your spine to become less able to withstand the stress they are always under.
+Discs may begin to bulge or herniate, causing them to expand beyond their normal boundaries.

 Spinal stenosis prevention

-- Maintain a healthy weight — Your spine is responsible for supporting your body weight and allowing it to move and bend.
+- Maintain a healthy weight.
+Your spine is responsible for supporting your body weight and allowing it to move and bend.
 Additional weight causes a compression of the vertebrae and discs in your spine.
 As these components begin to wear down, your chance of developing spinal stenosis increases.